-Remember that you will need to have your King University ID with you while studying or working in any building as you may be asked by Security to show your ID to verify that you are a King University student.
+Students will need to have their King University ID while studying or working in any building.
+Students may be asked by Security to show their ID to verify they are a King University student.
 Also, please note that there may be times that computer labs are closed to general use due to classes or other scheduled events.